jhidding/adhesion-code/adhesion_example.md

   threshold:       1.0
 ```

 In the output specification we inserted some syntax for formatting the output filename based on the time step.
 The `{time:02.1f}` part in the output filenames for walls and filaments will be replaced with the `time` parameter of the run.
-The syntax of these format expressions is specified in [the documentation of the `fmt` library](http://fmtlib.net/dev/syntax.html).
+The precise syntax of these format expressions is specified in [the documentation of the `fmt` library](http://fmtlib.net/dev/syntax.html).

 The `threshold` parameter is the square of the length at which we consider an edge to span a collapsed structure.
 In a triangulated grid edges can have a length of $\sqrt{3} l_p$, where $l_p$ is the resolution of the box $l_p = L/N$.
 This means that the threshold should be set higher than $3 L^2/N^2$.
 In this case, with $L = 50.0 h^{-1} {\rm Mpc}$ and $N = 128$, a threshold length of $1.0$ is a safe choice.